WebHeroSchool/LOCO_NM/README.md

 # LOCO_Project
-LOCO Projected by Natalya Myunster, Evgeniya Skripaleva and Julia ....
+LOCO Projected by Natalya Myunster and Evgeniya Skripaleva